A View On Cities > Berlin > Berlin Attractions > Neue Synagogue

 Construction

-Construction of the 'New Synagogue' started in 1859 and it was completed 7 years later.
+Construction of the ‘New Synagogue’ started in 1859, and it was completed seven years later.

-The design by Eduard Knoblauch, in a neo-byzantine style with Moorish influences, was complicated by the asymmetrical shape of the plot.
-State of the art construction techniques were used to construct the galleries and 50m high gilded dome.
+The design by German architect Eduard Knoblauch, in a Neo-Byzantine style with Moorish influences, was complicated by the asymmetrical shape of the plot.
+State-of-the-art construction techniques were used to construct the synagogue.

 Scheunenviertel Revival